raghadeidalmalki/Sensor-Fusion-Nanodegree-Udacity/Kalman Filters /README.md

 ### Designing Kalman filter
 When we design a Kalman filter we need 2 things:
-1. State Transition Function `x′=Fx+Bu+ν` : models how the state has changed from time K minus one to time K.
+1. State Transition Function `x′=Fx+Bu+ν` : models how the state has changed from time K minus one to time K. We will cross out `Bu`  leaving `x′=Fx+ν`
 2. Measurement Function `Z = Hx' + w`: models how the measurement is calculated and how it's related to the predicted state x.

 ***`v (nu)` noise and `omega` noise represent the Stochastic part or in other words, are random noises that affect the prediction and measurement of the steps.***

+`B` is a matrix called the **control input matrix** and `u` is the **control vector**.

+As an example, let's say we were tracking a car and we knew for certain how much the car's motor was going to accelerate or decelerate over time; in other words, we had an equation to model the exact amount of acceleration at any given moment.
+Bu would represent the updated position of the car due to the internal force of the motor.
+We would use ν to represent any random noise that we could not precisely predict like if the car slipped on the road, or a strong wind moved the car.

+For this lesson, we will assume that there is no way to measure or know the exact acceleration of a tracked object.
+For example, if we were in an autonomous vehicle tracking a bicycle, pedestrian or another car, we would not be able to model the internal forces of the other object; hence, we do not know for certain what the other object's acceleration is.
+Instead, we will set `Bu=0` and represent acceleration as a random noise with mean `ν`.

 Other equations for the update and prediction steps can be found [here](https://github.com/raghadeidalmalki/Sensor-Fusion-Nanodegree-Udacity/blob/main/Kalman%20Filters%20/Kalman%20Filter%20Equations/sensor-fusion-ekf-reference.pdf)